asmaaraafat27/Codeforces-Polygon-Templete/README.md

 # Validation and Generation Tools for Codeforces Contests
-#### This repository contains a collection of tools to help with Codeforces contest preparation.
-Specifically, it includes:
+#### This repository contains a collection of tools to help with Codeforces contest preparation. it includes:

 - A validator to check the correctness of test input and output files.
 - A test case generator to create new test cases for a problem.